AnnoyedArt1256/furSPC/README.md

 * The driver only supports **volume, arpeggio, waveform, noise freq and special** macros in each instrument and it DOESN'T support LFO and ADSR macros nor delay and step length

+* MAKE SURE TO CONVERT ALL SAMPLES IN THE MODULE TO **BRR SAMPLES** BEFORE USING THE CONVERTER TOOL

 * The furSPC driver only supports these effects:
   * 00xx: arpeggio
   * 01xx: pitch slide up